wp-plugins/print-money/readme.txt

 Click the link at the top right of the setting View/Withdraw Your Earnings.
 From that link, set up your free account, check your withdrawal limit.

-= Can I make more (or less) than 15%? =
+= Can I make more (or less) than 85%? =

-You earn exactly 15% per sale from your site, based on the type of product that your user decided to buy.
+You earn up to 85% per sale from your site, based on the type of product that your user decided to buy.
 Some product prints are more valuable than others, resulting in bigger sales for you.

 = The button is not showing for us? =

 Please contact daveaite@gmail.com and describe your issue further.

-= How did you determine 15% to admins? =
+= How did you determine 85% to admins? =

 We price the products low and affordable for users to get their prints.
-15% is a large chunk of the earnings when a majority of the cost goes to the creation of the actual print, shipping, developer and operational costs.
+85% is a large chunk of the earnings when a majority of the cost goes to the creation of the actual print, shipping, developer and operational costs.

 = Can I earn a lot? =